Electoral Legislation (Political Donations) Amendment Bill 2018

 Party Vote

-Vote on whether to advance the Greens' private member's bill to ban political donations from for-profit corporations.
-The bill was defeated under standing order 106(10), which allows a question to be resolved without a recorded division when the result is clear.
+Vote on whether to advance the Greens' private member's bill to ban all for-profit corporate political donations.
+The bill was defeated under standing order 106(10), meaning the result was clear without a recorded division.

 Defeated2020-02-18